DAIS: Automatic Channel Pruning via Differentiable Annealing Indicator Search: Related Works

 \section{Related Works}

-\para{Channel pruning.} The recent advances of network pruning mainly fall into two categories: unstructured pruning and structured (channel) pruning.
-Unstructured pruning removes weights at arbitrary locations, but the resulted sparse matrix and indexing scheme limit the practical acceleration.
-To avoid these limitations, recent works~\cite{luo2017thinet,he2017channel,yu2018nisp,zhuang2018discrimination,he2019filter,liuautocompress} focus on channel(filter)-level pruning.
-The pruned model would maintain the network structure and take full advantages of Basic Linear Algebra Subprograms (BLAS) operations.
-Thus it can be perfectly supported by the prevalent CNN acceleration frameworks~\cite{TensorFlow-Lite,chen2018tvm,Ali-MNN}.
-Early work~\cite{wen2016learning} heuristically evaluates the importance by the magnitude of the weights, which adopts group lasso to force groups of weights to be smaller and filter out the channels with zero weights.
-FPGM~\cite{he2019filter} filters out redundant channels with a criterion of the geometric median.
-Recently, CNN-FCF~\cite{li2019compressing} learns binary scalars associated with filters to determine the target filters to prune.
-The binary scalars are not differentiable, and additional optimization tools (such as ADMM) are needed for addressing the binary constraints.
+\para{Channel pruning.} The recent advances of network pruning mainly fall into two categories: unstructured pruning and channel pruning.
+Unstructured pruning~\cite{han2015learning,guo2016dynamic} removes weights at arbitrary locations to reduce the storage and computation.
+However, the resulted sparse matrix and indexing scheme derived by unstructured pruning methods requires special sparse matrix operation libraries and/or hardware, which limit the practical acceleration in general CNN acceleration frameworks. \rebuttal{To avoid these limitations, recent works~\cite{luo2017thinet,he2017channel,yu2018nisp,zhuang2018discrimination,he2019filter,liuautocompress} focus on channel pruning, which filter out redundant channels of the convolutional networks.} The pruned model would maintain the network structure and take full advantage of Basic Linear Algebra Subprograms (BLAS) operations~\rebuttal{\cite{blackford2002updated}}.
+Thus it can be perfectly supported by the prevalent CNN acceleration frameworks such as TVM~\cite{chen2018tvm}, TensorFlow-Lite (TFLite)~\cite{TensorFlow-Lite}, and Alibaba Mobile Neural Network (MNN)~\cite{Ali-MNN}.

+Early works~\cite{wen2016learning,li2016pruning,he2018soft} heuristically evaluate the importance by the magnitude of the weights.
+Wen \textit{et al.}~\cite{wen2016learning} adopt group lasso to force groups of weights to be smaller and filter out the channels with zero weights.
+PFEC~\cite{li2016pruning} identifies the importance of each channel by L1 norm, and prunes the channels which are identified to \thirdrebuttal{have small impact} on the network performance.
+SFP~\cite{he2018soft} first selects the filters based on L2 norm and then prunes them softly.
+All these works use \thirdrebuttal{simple criteria like L1 and L2 norm} to determine the significance of channels and filter out channels with smaller norms.